-Ships approaching from the Atlantic Ocean enter the Port of Miami through Outer Bar Cut and travel to the northwest through Bar Cut to Government Cut and its 1,200-foot radius Fisher Island turning basin.
+Ships approaching from the Atlantic Ocean enter the Port of Miami through Outer Bar Cut and travel northwest to Government Cut and its 1,200-foot radius Fisher Island turning basin.

-The Port is scheduled to undergo future deepening from its existing -42-foot depth to between -50 and -52 feet in order to accommodate the next generation of new Post-panamax cargo vessels capable of transiting the Panama Canal once that expansion project is completed in 2014.
+The Port is scheduled to undergo future deepening from its existing -42-foot depth to between -50 and -52 feet in order to accommodate the next generation of new post-Panamax cargo vessels capable of transiting the Panama Canal once that expansion project is completed in 2014.
 During the dredge other improvements to the channels will be made including widening the Fisher Island turning basin to 1,500-feet in diameter.